 Already today, those with more money live more (on average).
 Point.

-Extract from the study of University College London.
+Extract from the University College London study.

 Long live, but to the rich?
 You already know the answer